PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 <GradingGuideline
 	gradeU="The reader does not get a good understanding of what the project is about (the problem and the solution), nor how the solution works/will be used/has been implemented." grade3="The reader gets a good understanding of what the project is about and how the solution works/will be used/has been implemented.
 Figures are used, they have been numbered and given descriptive captions, and they are referred to from the main text using their figure numbers.
-The text does not contain obvious spelling mistake nor incomprehensible sentences." grade4="Chapters and sub-chapters are properly used to give the report a good structure.
-The reader can easily find the specific information she's looking for in the expected chapter/sub-chapter." grade5="Everything with the report is great."
+The text does not contain obvious spelling mistake nor incomprehensible sentences.
+At most 5 mistakes mentioned in the lecture Report Writing exists." grade4="Chapters and sub-chapters are properly used to give the report a good structure.
+The reader can easily find the specific information she's looking for in the expected chapter/sub-chapter.
+At most 3 mistakes mentioned in the lecture Report Writing exists." grade5="Everything with the report is great.
+At most 1 mistake mentioned in the lecture Report Writing exists."
 />

 ## Optional Tasks